Code Compliance Officer: Job Description and Requirements

 Salary and Job Outlook

 According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the employment of building and construction inspectors is projected to increase by 12% between 2012 and 2022, a rate consistent with the national average predicted for all occupations.
-The median salary earned by all construction and building inspectors, including code compliance officers, was reported as $58,430 a year by the BLS in May 2014.
+The average salary earned by all construction and building inspectors, including code compliance officers, was reported as $58,430 a year by the BLS in May 2014.